 2. Make the rest of the pancake mixture by blitzing together the oats, egg and milk.
 I make the mixture in a tall jug with a hand held blender, but you could also use a food processor.
 After processing you should have a smooth thick mixture as the oats will break down into flour.
 Season to taste with pepper and nutmeg.
 (Don't add more salt as you've already salted the courgettes.)

-(Note: If you don't have a food processor or blender, and want to make the pancakes by hand, use oat flour rather than whole oats.)
+(Note: If you don't have a food processor or blender, use oat flour rather than whole oats, and whisk the mixture together.)

 3. Stir in the salted courgette.

-My favourite way to serve these courgette pancakes is topped with a poached egg, and a salad on the side.
+My favourite way to serve these savoury courgette pancakes is topped with a poached egg, and a salad on the side.
 But they are also delicious topped with a soft creamy cheese.
 Courgette pancakes are also a great base for a vegetable dip or hummus.
+Of course if you prefer, you can serve them as a healthy veggie side dish.

 Other healthy courgette recipes

-Other pancake recipes that you might also enjoy include these protein pancakes made with cottage cheese and oats, and these healthy oat flour pancakes.
+Other gluten free pancake recipes that you might also enjoy include these protein pancakes made with cottage cheese and oats, and these healthy oat flour pancakes.

 Courgette Pancakes (Gluten Free)